Car insurance buyers' guide

 Choosing the right class of use for your car insurance is essential for you to be properly covered; there are a number of different classes of use to choose from:

-Think about how you use your car and don’t be tempted to choose a different class to the one you need – in the eyes of the law your car will be uninsured, so make sure you think carefully about which to choose.
+Think carefully about how you use your car.
+If you choose a different class to the one you need – in the eyes of the law your car will be uninsured.

 If your job changes mid-term and you use your car for different reasons, you may need to review the class of insurance you need.